Darwinyo/Repo/README.md

-# Repo
-Angular4+Net Framework
-Project Overview
+# Project Overview

-POC project is the main project. its has 1 controller MVC which has my front end framework (ANGULAR 4) POC > ClientApp folder is Angular Files...
+POC folder is the main project.

-POC.API are
+POC.SQL folder include databases backup.

+I'm using 3 separate database which has different role for each. navigate to POC folder for more Main Project details.